Key Clinical Questions

 Effective arterial blood volume refers to the blood volume detected by baroreceptors in the arterial circulation.
 The effective arterial blood volume can change independently of the total extracellular fluid volume, leading to sodium and water retention in different clinical situations.

 Afferent limb sensing sites include low-pressure cardiopulmonary receptors (atrial, ventricular, and pulmonary stretch receptors), high-pressure arterial baroreceptors (carotid, aortic arch, and renal sensors), and central nervous system and hepatic receptors.
 Activation of these afferent sites engages several effector mechanisms.
-Activation of the sympathetic nerves ...
+Activation of ...